Maha Shivaratri in Nepal

 Shivaratri is different though as it’s one, if not the most important festival in the entire year.
 During the week before Shivaratri I noticed a few more Sadhu’s or holy men appear on the streets.

-Most have made a walking pilgrimage from India and all around Nepal to visit Pashupatinath Temple in Kathmandu Nepal.
+Most have made a walking pilgrimage from India and all around Nepal to visit the Pashupatinath Temple in Kathmandu Nepal.

 Pashupatinath contains one of the most important temples for Hindu’s in the world